-No Item Discussion Solution Responsibility 4.Applictions are being reviewed even involving the District 13 Use of Consultants The need to minimise the use of Consultants was raised, but certain departments have limited resources and the necessary competence levels NT Circular 74 states - make use of consultants and other service providers in the course of daily operations Current Consultant service providers to be carefully monitored to ensure adequate transfer of skills and knowledge All Directorates 14 GOGHSTA IDP Assessment 1.Ephraim Mogale has scored 138 out of 155 and was rated High for the 2017/18 financial year 2.There was a general impression of disappointment that Sector department such as GOGHSTA provide insufficient feedback and assistance Re-evaluate IGR and District Forum functionality Office of the MM 15 Implementation of Council resolutions Need to improve the timeframe of resolving and implementing intervention strategies A plan of action to be developed and monitored and submitted to Council on a quarterly basis Corporate Services 16 Satellite Offices Complaints received that offices not always manned Need to implement phase 2 and obtain adequate funding PED 17 Geographical name changes 1.
-Progress slow in implementing street names and AG queries allocation of costs for items not reflected on the Asset register Complete street name change project PED 18 Operation Karnes Applies to all Wards, which is not reflected in Council resolution 19 2018/19 Community Needs 1.
-IDP manager to review list and sub-divide into sector responsibility PED
+No ltem Discussion Solution Responsibility 4.Applictions are being reviewed even involving the District 12.
+The need to minimise the use of Consultants was raised, but certain departments have limited resources and the necessary competence levels NT Circular 74 states - make use of consultants and other service providers in the course of daily operations Current Consultant service providers to be carefully monitored to ensure adequate transfer of skills and knowledge All Directorates 13.
+GOGHSTA IDP Assessment 1.Ephraim Mogale has scored 138 out of 155 and was rated High for the 2020/2021 financial year 2.There was a general impression of disappointment that Sector department such as GOGHSTA provide insufficient feedback and assistance Re-evaluate IGR and District Forum functionality Office of the MM 14.
+Implementation of Council resolutions Need to improve the timeframe of resolving and implementing intervention strategies A plan of action to be developed and monitored and submitted to Council on a quarterly basis Corporate Services 15.
+Sector Departments Although they are made aware of our priorities they only send junior officials to discuss 1.
+Absence of Sector Plans impacting on IDP credibility and AG's opinion with respect to project implementation requested by Sector departments, but not reflected in IDP 2.
+Need the Premier's Office to address this issue with respective Sector departments 2.
+Premier's Office responded that the LM's need to align their Calendar of Events with the Provincial Corporate Diary to ensure that appropriate representation is provided at local level Corporate Services and Office of the MM

-No Item Discussion Solution Responsibility 2.
-IDP manager to resubmit to Councillors and request that they review and rates submissions on the basis of a scale of 1-10, I representing the least priority 20 Sector Departments Although they are made aware of our priorities they only send junior officials to discuss Corporate Services and Office of the MM 21 Circular 89 18/19 MTREF Guidelines Reprioritisations within the regional bulk infrastructure grant, water services infrastructure grant and municipal infrastructure grant will be made to fund the Bucket Eradication Programme In conjunction with the District address the high backlog in the provision of basic levels of sanitation through installation of VIP toilets (refer proposals cited in Circular 89, Dec 2017 with respect to reprioritization of grant funding to fund the Bucket Eradication Programme) Infrastructure 22 Circular 89 18/19 MTREF Guidelines Version 6.2 of the mSCOA chart to be used for the 2019/20 MTREF Included in 2019/20 short term strategies ВТО 23 Service Level Standards NT Circular 89 Dec 2017 states - "Municipalities are advised to update the service level standards to align to the new IDPs that were compiled after the 2016 Local Government Elections" Update Service Level Standards and submit to Council for approval as per Circular 89 guidelines Infrastructure
+No ltem Discussion Solution Responsibility 16. be made to fund the Bucket Eradication Programme In conjunction with the District address the high backlog in the provision of basic levels of sanitation through installation of VIP toilets (refer proposals cited in Circular 89, Dec 2017 with respect to reprioritization of grant funding to fund the Bucket Eradication Programme) Infrastructure 17.
+Circular 89 18/19 MTREF Guidelines Version 6.2 of the mSCOA chart to be used for the 2021/2022 MTREF Included in 2020/2021 short term strategies ВТО 18. update the service level standards to align to the new IDPs that were Infrastructure

+SECTION C:

-SECTION C: MUNICIPAL STRATEGIC INTENT
+4. MUNICIPAL STRATEGIC INTENT